Skip to content

 Decide what castle means to you first

 The word castle covers two very different looks.
 A medieval fortress gives you thick stone walls, towers, and a sense of age, while a 19th-century Neo-Gothic or Renaissance château gives you the storybook silhouette with turrets and spires.
 Both are real castles in France.
-Settle on the feeling you want before you shortlist, because it narrows the 12 properties faster than any other filter.
+Settle on the feeling you want before you shortlist, because it narrows the collection faster than any other filter.
 See our Bordeaux château guide.

 Match the region to your guest travel